ZX81: Peripherals and software

 The success of the ZX81 led almost immediately to enthusiasts producing a huge variety of peripherals and software.
 Clive Sinclair was "amused and gratified" by the attention the machine received but other than what Clarke described as "a few remarkably poor programs on cassette", his company made little effort to exploit the demand, effectively ceding a very lucrative market to third party suppliers, a decision that undoubtedly forfeited a lot of potential earnings.
-W.H.
-Smith, for instance, was able to exploit a peculiarity of the ZX81; owners found that technically obsolete low-fidelity mono tape cassette recorders worked better as storage devices than higher-quality music systems.
-Smith's purchased cheap "shoebox" cassette recorders in the Far East and sold them with the W.H.
-Smiths logo as "data recorders".
+W. H. Smith, for instance, was able to exploit a peculiarity of the ZX81; owners found that technically obsolete low-fidelity mono tape cassette recorders worked better as storage devices than higher-quality music systems.
+Smith's purchased cheap "shoebox" cassette recorders in the Far East and sold them with the W. H. Smith logo as "data recorders".
 Over 100,000 were sold in 18 months.

-Sinclair released only two official peripherals for the ZX81, a 16 KB RAM pack (actually the same one previously released for the ZX80, but rebadged) and the ZX Printer, both of which plugged into the edge connector at the rear of the ZX81.
-They retailed at a launch price of £49.95 each but both had notable flaws.
-The RAM pack was top-heavy and was supported only by the edge connector.
-It had a habit of falling out of its socket at crucial points and crashing the ZX81, losing anything that the user had typed in.
-Users turned to using sticky lumps of chewing gum, double-sided tape or Blu-Tack to cure what became known as the "RAM pack wobble" problem.
-The ZX Printer was a tiny spark printer that used two electrically charged styli to burn away the surface of aluminium-coated paper to reveal the black underlay.
-It worked reasonably well at first but its output deteriorated rapidly after a time.
+Sinclair released only two official peripherals for the ZX81, a 16 KB RAM pack (actually the same one previously released for the ZX80, but rebadged) and the ZX Printer, both of which plug into the edge connector at the rear of the ZX81.
+They retailed at a launch price of £49.95 each but both have notable flaws.
+The RAM pack is top-heavy and supported only by the edge connector.
+It falls out of its socket at crucial points and crashes the ZX81, losing anything that the user has typed in.
+Users turned to using sticky lumps of chewing gum, double-sided tape, or Blu-Tack to cure what became known as the "RAM pack wobble" problem.
+The ZX Printer is a tiny spark printer that uses two electrically charged styli to burn away the surface of aluminium-coated paper to reveal the black underlay.
+It works reasonably well at first but its output deteriorates rapidly after a time.